Richard dropped in late morning after a quick breakfast with the girls, informing Gwen he would return by Thursday.

 Both Klavdiya and Wen chuckled.

-“Erg...”
+"Erg..."
 Magus Kumiko sighed enviously.
-“A bottleneck is when someone is training in a School outside of their natural affinity reaches a limit.
-The lack of compatibility within their Astral Body is simply too much for the individual to overcome with study and practice.
-I am at Conjuration 6, but I am struggling to get Evocation past tier 5.”
+"A bottleneck is when someone training in a School outside their natural Affinity.
+The lack of compatibility within their Astral Body is too much for the individual to overcome.
+For instance, I am at Conjuration 6 but struggle to get Evocation past tier 5."

-“For Mages who are not, well… YOU, Gwen,” Petra joined in.
-“The more we practice a particular school, the more our Astral Form becomes attuned to that kind of Magic.
-This is called Specialisation, and Enchanters such as myself and Magister Wen especially focus on this sort of phenomenon to make our creations possess both consistency and stability.
+"For Mages who are not, well… YOU, Gwen," Petra joined.
+"The more we practice a particular school, the more our Astral Form eases into that School of Magic.
+It's what we call Specialisation, and Enchanters such as myself and Magister Wen especially focus on this sort of phenomenon to stabilise our creation process.
 For the average Mage, it takes decades of practice in a single School to align body and mind.
-Likewise, this phenomenon impedes a specialist Mage from training in other Schools of Magic.”
+Likewise, this phenomenon impedes a specialist Mage from training in other Schools of Magic."